 According to the National Highway Traffic Safety Administration (NHTSA), roughly 30 people will die each day in the United States from being in a drunk driving accident.
 This accounts to more than 10,000 lost lives every year, not to mention all the injuries also associated with these accidents.
 Losses associated with drunk driving accidents cost citizens $44-billion dollars a year.

 Alcohol does really affect your ability to drive safely.
 While you cannot always control the actions of other drivers out on the road, you can control your own actions by being responsible if you choose to drink while celebrating with friends or family or hosting your own gatherings.
-Here are what the drunk driving accident attorneys in Illinois want you to know about how alcohol really affects your driving ability.
+As part of Alcohol Awareness Month, Lerner and Rowe Injury Attorneys wants to help you understand how alcohol really affects your driving ability.

 You Cannot Predict How Alcohol Will Affect Your Body

-Alcohol can affect your body in various ways.
-And it does not need to be a lot of alcohol in your bloodstream either.
-So, whether you have had one drink or four, you could be a danger not only to yourself, your family, and everyone else out on the road.
+Alcohol can affect everyone in different ways.
+After all, we all have different blood chemistries, body masses, and tolerance levels.
+Even a little bit of alcohol in your bloodstream can affect you.
+So, whether you have had one drink or four, you could be a danger to yourself, your passengers, and everyone else on the road.

 Here are a few ways that alcohol affects your driving skills:

 Your attention span can be reduced even when you have had one drink.
 Driving always requires your undivided attention for:

 Alcohol changes how your brain judges certain circumstances and your ability to remain alert while you drive.
 In turn, you might not be able to foresee a potential problem and avoid getting into an accident.
 Further, certain mental illnesses are exacerbated by drinking, which can cause drivers to take unnecessary risks.